plotly/dash-slicer/README.md

 **property `VolumeSlicer.axis`** (`int`): The axis to slice.

+**property `VolumeSlicer.extra_traces`**: A `dcc.Store` that can be used as an output to define additional traces to be shown in this slicer.
+The data must be a list of dictionaries, with each dict representing a raw trace object.

 **property `VolumeSlicer.graph`**: The `dcc.Graph` for this slicer.
 Use `graph.figure` to access the Plotly Figure object.